Assessing Mediational Processes Using Piecewise Linear Growth Curve Models with Individual Measurement Occasions: Discussion

 Second, we constructed full models in the simulation study to examine model performance in estimating each possible parameter within research interests.
-However, we suggest only use the models with all possible paths for exploratory purposes.
-We do not recommend including all paths to avoid the potential collinearity issue in a confirmatory model, as we encountered in the Application section.
+However, we suggest only using the models with all possible paths for exploratory purposes.
+We recommend constructing a parsimonious model for a more confirmatory analysis due to two considerations.
+First, it helps avoid the potential collinearity issue in a confirmatory model, which we encountered in the Application section.
 In the second example, we found that the direct effects on the knot measurement of science ability of the pre-knot development of reading and mathematics ability were $9.455$ and $-8.667$, respectively.
 Although pre-knot development of mathematics ability might negatively affect the knot measurement of science ability, a more reasonable explanation is that the pre-knot development of reading and mathematics abilities were highly correlated.
 Therefore, the estimate of either individual effect was invalid, although the bundle of the pre-knot development of the two abilities can still predict the knot measurement of science ability.
-Accordingly, the paths included in the confirmatory model, where the individual effect is of interest, need to be carefully determined by specific research questions.
+Accordingly, the paths in a more confirmatory model, where the individual effect is of interest, need to be carefully determined by specific research questions.
+More importantly, a parsimonious model with fewer paths may help model identification by decreasing the likelihood of the appearance of \textit{a not positive-definite sample covariance matrix}, a common error in all models in the SEM framework.
+One underlying mechanism is related to the proposition regarding the positive definite property of the symmetric block matrix, as demonstrated in Appendix \ref{supp:3}).